Home / The Year is 1900 and Fear of the Mosquito “Plague” hits America!

 Today, there are a variety of products available on the market for the public and for professionals when it comes to mosquito control.
 Larvicides are chemicals designed to be applied directly to water to control mosquito larvae.
 Adulticides are used in fogging and spraying to control adult mosquitoes.
 Synergists are not toxic to the mosquitoes themselves, but they make adulticides more effective.

-The United States has developed a Love/Hate relationship with insecticides and in the face of a growing human population, increased urbanization and worldwide travel, the demand for insecticides and other pesticides will only become greater.
+The United States has developed a Love/Hate relationship with insecticides and in the face of a growing human population, increased urbanization, and worldwide travel, the demand for insecticides and other pesticides will only become greater.

 Here are facts about pesticide usage in the United States: